prattpi/piprojects4libraries/python3tempmonitoring/README.md

 To accomplish this, we will be adding a new job for Crontab, a job scheduler, to run upon reboot.

-To begin, open the `temp.py` file from your Desktop and add `time.sleep(15)` under import requests found on line 7 like so:
+To begin, open the `temp.py` file and add `time.sleep(15)` under import requests found on line 7 like so:

 <img src = "https://github.com/prattpi/piprojects4libraries/blob/fb6ac8155f7ca43130ce4b55c41c2f2d7e6689d6/python3tempmonitoring/images/Screen%20Shot%202022-04-03%20at%206.28.15%20PM.png">